If you have been appointed as a Metasyllabus Responsible, here are the details on how to use and operate the tool.

 Bibliography.

-Relevant information about sections
+Relevant information about sections.

-In the section “Learning objectives”: You can add the objectives using the drop-down menu.
+In the section “Learning objectives” of the metasyllabus: You can add the objectives using the drop-down menu.
 From the Documentation Department, we will pre-load each of the objectives to be added to the subject.
-Please contact us for this upload.
+Please contact us (documentacion@ie.edu) for this upload.
 You can add more information in the additional text box.

-In the “Learning Methodology” section, an introductory text will be preloaded, which you can modify, if you wish.
+In the “Teaching Methodology” section, an introductory text will be preloaded, which you can modify, if you wish.
 You can add the suggested weighting of each learning activity.
 In the case of undergraduate programs, you will be able to set the hours for each activity.
 The system calculates the percentages automatically.

 Remember that AI Policy is always mandatory.